-Even if Google were to unexpectedly delay things yet again, the situation would still be an urgent one, given the signal loss advertisers have had to grapple with in recent years—a result of factors including Apple’s App Transparency, increased consumer demand for data privacy, and the continuing wave of privacy-related regulation.
-Automotive advertisers, notably, will need to move quickly, as they’ve invested heavily in digital for over a decade now and are thus more reliant on the targeting and attribution capabilities for which they’ve come to rely upon third-party cookies.
+This, along with the signal loss advertisers have grappled with in recent years—thanks to factors including Apple’s App Transparency, increased consumer demand for data privacy, and the continuing wave of privacy-related regulation—make the situation an urgent one.
+Automotive advertisers, in particular, will need to act quickly: Having invested heavily in digital advertising for over a decade, they are especially reliant on the targeting and attribution capabilities that third-party cookies have historically provided.

-To learn how automotive marketers should approach this shift and what strategies they should invest in to set themselves up for success in a privacy-first world, we spoke with Jim Zabel, Basis Technologies’ VP of Brand and Agency Development – Auto, and a 25-year auto marketing industry veteran.
-Read on for his insights on how auto advertisers can adapt to the cookieless future.
+To learn how automotive marketers should approach this shift and what strategies they should invest in to set themselves up for success in a privacy-first world, we spoke with Jim Zabel, Basis Technologies’ VP of Agency Development – Auto, and a 25-year auto marketing industry veteran.
+Read on for his insights on how auto advertisers can adapt to a privacy-first model.

 Jim Zabel: The auto industry is in a particularly interesting position because of the degree to which they’ve invested in digital marketing over the past 15 years.
 Even small and mid-sized auto businesses were early adopters.
-With cookies going away, the biggest question for brands and dealers is this: Can you accept the fact that the loss of third-party cookies will lower the performance benchmarks you’re used to seeing?
+As we move towards a privacy-first advertising model, the biggest question for brands and dealers is this: Can you accept the fact that cookie loss will lower the performance benchmarks you’re used to seeing?
 I think this is going to be a big challenge to overcome.
 Companies will need to redefine success, and that’s going to require a significant mindset shift.

 To use a non-cookie-related example, sometimes we’ll see clients want to stop a display or video campaign because they’re not seeing the same metrics as search.
 But performance for those channels isn’t comparable: Search is a lower-funnel tactic where you can see the conversions roll in, and the higher-funnel brand awareness achieved via display or video isn’t trackable in the same way.
 But that doesn’t mean those tactics aren’t revenue-driving and critical to a well-rounded campaign.